AnyLog-co/documentation/message broker.md

 * As a [message broker](#configuring-an-anylog-node-as-a-message-broker) - receiving published data from a client using standard APIs like MQTT.
 * As a [broker receiving REST commands](#anylog-as-a-broker-receiving-rest-commands) and mapping the data to the needed schema based on the provided topic.

-In both cases, user are able to do the following:
+In all cases, user are able to do the following:

 * Users can subscribe and retrieve data from one or more topics in a  broker.
 * Users can publish data to a topic  in a broker.